borislavtotev/Team-SEAWORLD/README.md

 the requirements checked with '*' are not done; '-' are done
 =============
-MUST-DO LIST:

-1. user & comments:
- * user can add comments/delete his comments to photos and albums;
 MAY-DO LIST:
 1. user & comments:
  * user can write some info about him (short bio)